 First, take 1 module.

-Start with the AZ-103 Study Guide.
-Also have free trials of Pluralsight, LinkedIn Learning or Udemy.
+Start with the AZ-104 Study Guide.
+Also have free trials of Pluralsight, LinkedIn Learning, or Udemy.
 Cross-refer them.
 The content is too exhaustive, so do a context-switch time and again.
 Learning the same concepts from different people will give you a different perspective and help you in understanding the concepts better.

 It is similar to 5 blind men who never knew about an elephant, trying to conceptualize an elephant.
 If you learn only from a single source, then you touch an elephant’s tail and say the elephant is similar to a snake

-Go through the labs Microsoft has provided and do them with Azure subscription.
+Go through the labs Microsoft has provided and practice them with an Azure subscription.

 Repeat for other modules